sashakid/ios-guide/README.md

 _General Comments_

 Decorator is a pattern for object composition, which is something that you are encouraged to do in your own code.
 Cocoa, however, provides some classes and mechanisms of its own that are based on the pattern.
-In these implementations, the extending object does not completely duplicate the inter-face of the object that it wraps, and the implementations use different techniques for interface sharing.
+In these implementations, the extending object does not completely duplicate the interface of the object that it wraps, and the implementations use different techniques for interface sharing.
 Cocoa uses the Decorator pattern in the implementation of several of its classes, including `NSAttributedString`, `NSScrollView`, `UIDatePicker`.
 The latter two classes are examples of compound views, which group together simple objects of other view classes and coordinate their interaction.

 ## Categories

 A category is a feature of the Objective-C language that enables you to add methods (interface and implementation) to a class without having to make a subclass.
-There is no runtime difference—within the scope of your program—between the original methods of the class and the methods added by the category.
+There is no runtime difference, within the scope of your program, between the original methods of the class and the methods added by the category.
 The methods in the category become part of the class type and are inherited by all the class’s subclasses.
 As with delegation, categories are not a strict adaptation of the Decorator pattern, fulfilling the intent but taking a different path to implementing that intent.
 The behavior added by categories is a compile-time artifact, and is not something dynamically acquired.
 Moreover, categories do not encapsulate an instance of the class being extended.

 _Uses and Limitations_